Am I eligible for Financial Aid at SBVC?

 How much does SBVC cost?

-The enrollment fee at San Bernardino Valley College is $46.00 per unit effective beginning Summer 2012 semester.
+The enrollment fee at San Bernardino Valley College is $46.00 per unit (for California Residents) for the Fall 2015 semester.
 There are some additional mandatory fees that are also charged each semester.
+Students are responsible for paying all miscellaneous, mandatory fees the same day of registering for classes, otherwise they will be dropped for non-payment.

 How is my aid calculated?